 - Increases level of hormone glucagon which helps to regulate our body fat.
 Helps body to break down stored glycogen into glucose for body to use.

-- Also, mobilizes adipose tissue (body fat) into free fatty acids (fuel) for our cells!
+- Also, it mobilizes adipose tissue (body fat) into free fatty acids (fuel) for our cells!
 Just think of all that fuel you have sitting around your body!

 ARE YOU EATING ENOUGH PROTEIN!?